-The MLS at Cleveland-Marshall prepares students to take the certifications exams.
+The MLS at CSU College of Law prepares students to take the certifications exams.
 One of the Cybersecurity and Data Privacy online program benefits is that the coursework is targeted toward multiple certifications.
 The privacy-specific courses map to the International Association of Privacy Professionals (IAPP) certificate, and the technical capstone course maps to certified ethical hacking.
 Having the certifications is advantageous because it shows prospective employers that you are dedicated to and interested in pursuing a particular area or profession.

 COURSES OFFERED IN THE MLS PROGRAM BY KIMBERLY MOSES